jannes/rcmd/DESIGN.md

 The following is proposed as the interface for the job pool:

-create(command, arguments) -> job id (a job object should always be created, errors are captured by its status)
+- `create(command, arguments) -> job id`
+  (a job object should always be created, errors are captured by its status)
-delete(job id) -> optional error (job should be guaranteed to be deleted on no error response)
+- `delete(job id) -> optional error`
+  (job should be guaranteed to be deleted on no error response)
-status(job id) -> status or error
+- `status(job id) -> status or error`
-output(job id) -> output or error
+- `output(job id) -> output or error`

 By just returning a job id on creation the creation process is fast and every created job is guaranteed to be available to be queried later. ....

+There are two approaches for the behavior and implied implementation for the job pool.
+- Lazy evaluation of job status/output
+  (when status/output functions are called, in caller's thread of execution)
+- Eager evaluation of job status/output
+  (when creating a pool a manager thread is created that continously updates running job's statuses and outputs)

+The job's processes themselves are of course running on their own, but their status/output data needs to be proactively updated by the process using the library.
+The lazy evaluation model has lower complexity, the eager evaluation model could potentially reduce the status/output functions' latency (depending on how the data is synchronized).
+Considering the scope of this challenge I'd opt for the lazy evaluation approach.

 ## Server